PaulFrankling/PaulFrankling-online-cv/README.md

 1. [Balsamiq](https://balsamiq.com/wireframes/desktop/)
    * I used Balsamiq to create my wireframes for the project.
 1. [Git](https://git-scm.com/)
-   * I used Git for version control and to commit and push code to GitHub.
+   * I used Git for version control.
+It was through the terminal; Gitpod, that I used to commit and push code to GitHub.
 1. [GitHub](https://github.com/)
    * GitHub was used to store projects pushed from Git.